Program overview

 Graduates of the Indigenous Studies Foundations program can pursue a variety of career paths in Canada, including:

-• Community Development Worker: Facilitates community programs and initiatives that support Indigenous populations.
+• Community Development Worker: Facilitate community programs and initiatives that support Indigenous populations.

-• Cultural Liaison: Acts as a bridge between Indigenous communities and organizations, promoting cultural understanding.
+• Cultural Liaison: Act as a bridge between Indigenous communities and organizations, promoting cultural understanding.

-• Indigenous Education Coordinator: Develops and implements educational programs that incorporate Indigenous perspectives.
+• Indigenous Education Coordinator: Develop and implement educational programs that incorporate Indigenous perspectives and knowledge.

-• Environmental Stewardship Coordinator: Focuses on sustainable practices and environmental protection within Indigenous communities.
+• Environmental Stewardship Coordinator: Work on projects that promote sustainable practices within Indigenous communities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.